top of page

 4. Perform 20 ball touches by alternating the bottom of your feet on the top of the ball

-5. Tap the ball back and forth quickly using the inside part of your feet 30 times
+5. Tap the ball back and forth quickly using the inside part of your feet 30 times, keeping the ball close to maintain control

 6. Lay down and lift the ball up in the air (between your feet) 10 times.
 Keep your legs straight & squeeze the ball